Boumlik-Brahim/CPP-POOL/Module_02/README.md

 ## Ad-hoc polymorphism:

+Ad-hoc Polymorphism, also called as Overloading.Ad-hoc Polymorphism allows functions having same name to act differently for different types.
 ## operator overloading:

 Overloaded operators are functions with special names: the keyword "operator" followed by the symbol for the operator being defined.
 Like any other function, an overloaded operator has a return type and a parameter list.